By: Team W14-3 Since: Sept 2018 Licence: MIT

 Then, a new

-class.private static Person addMedicalHistoryForPatient(Person patientToEdit, Diagnosis diagnosis) { requireAllNonNull(patientToEdit, diagnosis); MedicalHistory updatedMedicalHistory = patientToEdit.getMedicalHistory(); updatedMedicalHistory.add(diagnosis); return patientToEdit.withMedicalHistory(updatedMedicalHistory); }
+Personis created with the updated fields, as part of the immutability of thePersonclass.private static Person addMedicalHistoryForPatient(Person patientToEdit, Diagnosis diagnosis) { requireAllNonNull(patientToEdit, diagnosis); MedicalHistory updatedMedicalHistory = patientToEdit.getMedicalHistory(); updatedMedicalHistory.add(diagnosis); return patientToEdit.withMedicalHistory(updatedMedicalHistory); }

 -